Mario Carafa

 Mario Carafa (died 1576) was a Roman Catholic prelate who served as Archbishop of Naples (1565–1576).

-Biography

 On 26 October 1565, Mario Carafa was appointed during the papacy of Pope Pius IV as Archbishop of Naples.

 On 10 February 1566, he was ordained bishop by Giovanni Michele Saraceni, Cardinal-Priest of Santa Maria in Trastevere, with Paolo Emilio Verallo, Bishop of Capaccio, and Berardo Bongiovanni, Bishop of Camerino, serving as co-consecrators.

 He served as Archbishop of Naples until his death on 11 September 1576.